Sustained Service Award

 A plaque honoring the recipient with appropriate written tribute highlighting the recipient’s accomplishments.

 The EMC Society Sustained Service to the Society Award recipients must have a record of significant and sustained service to the society.
 This may include presidents of the EMC society, chairpersons of international symposiums, officers and members of the EMCS board, founders of EMC chapters, chairman of EMC Chapters, leaders/contributors to EMCS standing committees, and those responsible for special projects contributing to the success of the Society.
 The service will typically take place over an extended period of time and not typically awarded for a single activity.
-The Awardees may be current members of the IEEE and the EMC Society or they may have concluded their service to the IEEE and the EMC Society.
+The Awardees must be current members of the IEEE EMC Society.
 Members of the EMCS Board will be ineligible for the award while they are actively serving on the Board.
 The number of people to receive this award every year could range from none to ten with the final number being recommended by the EMC Society Awards Committee.

 At EMC Symposium when merited.